Boating and Watercraft Accident Lawyer in St. Louis

 Contacting an attorney as soon as possible after your accident gives you the best chance for a successful outcome.
 Keep in mind that personal injury claims in Missouri must meet a five-year statute of limitations.

 We get you the results you need when you need them most.

-St. Louis boating accident claim lawyer
+Contact a St. Louis boating accident lawyer now

 When you have suffered injury or lost a loved one in a boating accident due to another’s negligence, let the attorneys at The Hayden Law Firm help.
 We determine liable parties, seek compensation, and hold the right people responsible when their reckless behavior causes harm to others.
 Please call our offices at 314-480-3100 or fill out our contact form for a free, no-risk consultation.
 We are based in St. Louis, Missouri, but our firm proudly serves clients throughout Missouri and Illinois.

 1118 Hampton Ave #201, St. Louis, MO 63139